supermemo/SuperMemoAssistant/README.md

 *SMA* (short for *SuperMemo Assistant*) acts like a chip on the central nervous system of *SuperMemo*.
 It monitors its internal state, and taps into the program's powerful code base to expose its main capabilities.

-These capabilities are exposed through an API that developers can use.
+In turn, they are exposed through an API that developers can use to build plugins.

 ### What can it do ?